 14. Stay in Control

 A cute puppy tends to steal your better judgment and before you know it, you’re letting your puppy call the shots.
-For example, it’s time to go out to potty, but your puppy wants to play a little longer…and you let them.
+For example, it’s time to go out to potty, but your puppy wants to play a little longer, and you let them (because of puppy eyes).
 Undoubtedly, accidents ensue.

-Don’t give up your control of a tight schedule!
-Schedule is crucial in reinforcing new behaviors.
-As previously mentioned, one of the best puppy potty training hacks to remember is to be consistent with your training efforts.
+Don’t give up your control of a tight schedule.
+Schedule is crucial in reinforcing new behaviors in dogs.
+As previously mentioned, one of the best puppy potty training hacks to remember is to be consistent with your training efforts, have a routine and stick to it.

 15. Keep Baking Soda and Vinegar on Hand

 Accidents are going to happen and there are few odors that take hold like urine.
-Thankfully, baking soda and vinegar are great natural odor removers.
+Thankfully, you can either use a commercial pet stain and odor eliminator, or simply grab some baking soda and vinegar – they are great natural odor removers.

 Get rid of urine odor and stains by soaking up the stain as much as possible, then generously sprinkling it with baking soda.
 Take a spray bottle and combine equal parts white vinegar and warm water.
 Spray the baking soda thoroughly (making a volcano).
 Let the solution work for five minutes, then blot the stain again